Galaxy Note 9: Samsung’s Possible Swan Song For Its Flagship Phablet Line Could End With A Whimper

 The final moments of Samsung CEO DJ Koh’s presentation of the Galaxy Note 9 last Thursday showed a sincere moment of honesty from the South Korean tech giant.
 Addressing the audience, Koh thanked Samsung’s user base for inspiring the company to make the Note better every year.
-After a brief pause, however, Koh added, off-script that “It’s not easy every year, frankly speaking.”
+After a brief pause, however, Koh added off-script that “It’s not easy every year, frankly speaking.”

-The Note 9 came just as expected by the mobile community, thanks to leaks and rumors that have emerged about the device over the past few months.
+The Note 9 came just as expected by the mobile community thanks to leaks and rumors that have emerged about the device over the past few months.
 Samsung’s new flagship phablet — possibly the last Note device if some rumors are to be believed — is a powerhouse handset, capable of beating industry leaders such as the iPhone X in practically every metric except its processor.
 Despite this, however, the Note 9 seems destined to be an underwhelming device.

 As noted in a report from The Independent, for about two hours on August 9, online searches for the Galaxy Note 9 rose, peaking above the searches of its closest rival — the Apple iPhone X. Just minutes after the device’s presentation ended, however, searches for the flagship phablet decreased significantly, plummeting to levels far below its iOS-bred rival.